chakraya/myblogjounney/_posts/2020-04-18-annotations-and-labels.md

 ……
 ```

-Further in the deployments , deployment definition uses the labels to  select the pods which deployment definition should be  be applied.
+Further in the deployments , deployment definition uses the labels to  select the pods which deployment definition should  be applied.

 *Ex:*
 ```